rNLKJA/UoM-DS-2019-2024/Machine-Learning/README.md

 <div align=center><h3>Machine Learning</h3></div>

-[[Wikipedia](https://en.wikipedia.org/wiki/Machine_learning)] Machine learning (ML) is a field of inquiry devoted to understanding and building methods that 'learn', that is, methods that leverage data to improve performance on some set of tasks.[1]
+[[Wikipedia](https://en.wikipedia.org/wiki/Machine_learning)] Machine learning (ML) is a field of inquiry devoted to understanding and building methods that 'learn', that is, methods that leverage data to improve performance on some set of tasks.
 It is seen as a part of artificial intelligence.
-Machine learning algorithms build a model based on sample data, known as training data, in order to make predictions or decisions without being explicitly programmed to do so.[2]
+Machine learning algorithms build a model based on sample data, known as training data, in order to make predictions or decisions without being explicitly programmed to do so.
 Machine learning algorithms are used in a wide variety of applications, such as in medicine, email filtering, speech recognition, and computer vision, where it is difficult or unfeasible to develop conventional algorithms to perform the needed tasks.

 **Key points show the importance of Machine Learning**
 - Rapid increment in the production of data